synfinatic/aws-sso-cli/docs/config.md

 #### ConfigProfilesUrlAction

+Setting `ConfigProfilesUrlAction` enables automatically updating your `~/.aws/config` file any time the list of IAM Roles you are given access to changes.

 This works just like `UrlAction` above, but is used for setting the default `--url-action` in your `~/.aws/config` when generating named AWS profiles for use with `$AWS_PROFILE` and the default value for the [config-profiles](